It’s quite reasonable to want to know your guinea pigs’ lifespan.

 The right diet can significantly contribute to their development and how long they can live.

-Juvenile and pregnant guinea pigs would benefit a lot if fed calcium-rich alfalfa-based pellets.
+Juvenile and pregnant guinea pigs would benefit greatly if fed calcium-rich alfalfa-based pellets.

 However, there is a possibility that you may be doing more harm than good if this same food is fed to normal adult guinea pigs.

-Timothy hay or orchard grass is best to maintain a healthy adult guinea pig.
+Timothy hay or orchard grass is best for maintaining a healthy adult guinea pig.

 Naturally, guinea pigs can’t produce vitamin C, so it must be consistently included in their diet.